How Can I Earn Miles And Points On Insurance Payments?

 Using the AMEX KrisFlyer Ascend or AMEX KrisFlyer Credit Card would earn you 1.2 and 1.1 mpd respectively on insurance premiums.

-Amex Singapore Airlines KrisFlyer Credit Card Welcome Gift: Receive up to 17,000 KrisFlyer Miles when you make a min. spend of S$500 within the first month of card approval.
-For new-to-American-Express Card Members only.
-Valid till 30 April 2024.
+Amex Singapore Airlines KrisFlyer Credit Card Welcome Gift: Receive up to 17,000 KrisFlyer miles (enough to redeem a return trip to Bali on Singapore Airlines) with a min. spending of S$1,000 within first month of Card approval.
+Available to new-to-American Express cardmembers only.
+Valid till 28 May 2025.
 T&Cs apply.

 Alternative workarounds to earn points on insurance payments